What is West Nile virus?

 How is West Nile virus diagnosed?

 Your doctor will do a physical examination and ask about your symptoms.
-He or she will want to know if you’ve been bitten by a mosquito recently.
-He or she may order blood tests to confirm if you have West Nile virus.
+They will want to know if you’ve been bitten by a mosquito recently.
+They may order blood tests to confirm if you have West Nile virus.
 Sometimes your doctor may order a spinal tap to check for the virus.
 This involves collecting a sample of the fluid that surrounds your spinal cord and brain.
 If you’re having severe symptoms, your doctor may order a CT scan or an MRI to look for inflammation in the brain.

 If you’re infected with West Nile virus, you may have a higher risk of developing severe illness if you:

 Less than 1% of the people who do get infected with the West Nile virus develop severe symptoms or complications.
 Almost all of those people fully recover.
-Of the small number of people who do get severely ill from West Nile virus, about 10% will die.
+Of the small number of people who do get severely ill from the virus, about 10% will die.